planetruby/gems/_posts/2015-04-02-html-proofer.md

 ---
 layout: gem
-title:  "Week #14 - html-proofer gem - auto-proofread (check and validate) you hypertext (HTML) pages"
+title:  "Week #14 - html-proofer gem - auto-proofread (check and validate) your hypertext (HTML) pages"
 ---

-Let's say you have a project site and want to check that all your hypertext (HTML) pages open and close all tags according to the specs, that all internal (e.g `src="#datasets"`) and external (e.g.`src="http://openbeer.github.io"`) links are working (no 404's not found errors etc.), that all images include an alternative text (`alt="Database Schema"`) attribute and so on.
+Let's say you have a project site and want to check that all your hypertext (HTML) pages open and close all tags according to the specs, that all internal (e.g `href="#datasets"`) and external (e.g.`href="http://openbeer.github.io"`) links are working (no 404's not found errors etc.), that all images include an alternative text (`alt="Database Schema"`) attribute and so on.

 ## What’s the html-proofer gem?

-Let’s thank Garen Torikian and friends who have bundled up a all these checks and more in a ready-to-use gem, that is, html-proofer.
+Let’s thank Garen Torikian and friends who have bundled up all these checks and more in a ready-to-use gem, that is, html-proofer.

 Let's try it on the Open Mundi (world.db) project site: